etomarat/telecraft/README.md

 /say message — send message to minecraft chat
 /reg username — set your username for /say , otherwise it will be username from telegram
 ```
-### 5. Recommendations
+### 5. Recommendation
 - Change the game mode to "spectator" for the chatbot-player so that it does not get killed.
-In game-console
+In game-console:
 ```
 gamemode spectator "chatbotusername"
 ```